Sign In / Sign Out

 - ASU Home

 - My ASU

 - Colleges and Schools

 - Map and Locations

+As a faculty member, higher education professional, or student leader, have you ever wondered how to support student success when choices, decisions, or behaviors don’t seem to align with achieving the student’s goals?
 The C3 program is designed to provide training for faculty, staff and student leaders to identify and support the needs of students who may be struggling with substance use or other personal challenges that may hinder their ability to be successful in both their academic and personal lives.
-By utilizing Motivational Interviewing and the Screening, Brief Intervention and Referral to Treatment (SBIRT) model, the C3 program features collaborative conversations, self-awareness and guiding students towards resources.
+By utilizing Motivational Interviewing and the Screening, Brief Intervention and Referral to Treatment (SBIRT) model, the C3 program features collaborative conversations, enhances self-awareness and guides students towards resources.